 - The course must be awarded by an accredited post-secondary College/University.

 - The content of the course must be unrelated to the vocational outcomes or courses for the student’s program of study.
-For example, students in Police Foundations cannot use a Criminology course to exempt from their General Education requirement.

 - Courses that focus on vocational, professional, technical, general interest or applied skills and knowledge do not qualify as General Education.
+This includes language, advanced science/math, computer, or applied arts courses, placement, practicum, or laboratory courses).

-This includes language acquisition courses, advanced science/math, computer, or applied arts courses, and courses that involve placement, practicum, or laboratory components. - The course must be a minimum of 3 credits or 42 contact hours
+- The course must be a minimum of 3 credits or 42 contact hours

 - The final grade on the official transcript must be 60% (C) or higher (50% for courses taken at Mohawk College).
 Courses with non-numerical grades or that are evaluated on a pass/fail basis are not eligible for Credit Transfer.